Tiger Leaping Gorge Trek: A Detailed 2026 Hiking Guide

 A rocky-shaped building in Tiger Leaping Gorge

-Back near Tina’s, I entered the new building where supposedly my luggage should be.
-The building is pretty unmissable – its exterior is designed to look like jagged cliffs.
+After finishing my hike and returning, I entered the new rock building along the main highway where supposedly my luggage should be.
+The building is pretty unmissable – its exterior is designed to look like jagged cliffs (see photo above).

-It houses several businesses, including a small convenience store, café, and cool-looking hotel called Moye Snow Mountain Cliff Hotel (墨野·雪山悬崖酒店, here, see on Trip / Booking / Agoda).
+The building houses several businesses, including a small convenience store, hip café with awesome views, and cool-looking hotel called Moye Snow Mountain Cliff Hotel (墨野·雪山悬崖酒店, here, see on Trip / Booking / Agoda).
 Choose here if you have to spend the night in this town!

 When I entered the building’s open air courtyard and asked random people about luggage, someone pointed me to a side room, where I found racks filled with suitacses and backpacks, including my own.